Gottlieb v. Tropicana Hotel & Casino: Background

 Rena and Sheldon Gottlieb, who were residents of Pennsylvania, were vacationing at a rented apartment in Atlantic City, New Jersey during the summer of 1999.
 On July 24, 1999, following dinner with friends, the couple visited the Tropicana Casino.
 Rena Gottlieb was a member of the casino's "Diamond Club," which requires photo identification and a completed application form for signup.
-The "Diamond Club" is free to signup for, and the casino enters the member's information into their computer database, which is used for advertising purposes.
-Further, "Diamond Club" members are given a card, which is swiped every time a member plays one of the Tropicana's casino games.
+The Diamond Club is free to sign up for, and the casino enters the member's information into their computer database, which is used for advertising purposes.
+Further, Diamond Club members are given a card, which is swiped every time a member plays one of the Tropicana's casino games.

 Once inside the Tropicana, Gottlieb waited in line for approximately five minutes to play the casino's Fun House Million Dollar Wheel Promotion, which offers a variety of prizes, including a $1 million payout.
-The Tropicana offers "Diamond Club" members one free spin on the wheel every day; Gottlieb used her membership card for the free spin.
+The Tropicana offers Diamond Club members one free spin on the wheel every day; Gottlieb used her membership card for the free spin.
 Gottlieb contends that the wheel landed on the $1 million prize, but the wheel operator intervened and reactivated the wheel with another member's card, which subsequently landed on a lesser prize of two show tickets.
 The Tropicana casino claims that the wheel never landed on $1 million, and the attendant never reactivated the wheel.